 Sara Zarr is the acclaimed author of five novels for young adults, most recently The Lucy Variations, which the New York Times called “an elegant novel.”
 Her sixth, a collaborative novel with Tara Altebrando, came out December 2013.
 She’s a National Book Award finalist and two-time Utah Book Award winner.
 Her books have been variously named to annual best books lists of the American Library Association, Kirkus, Publisher’s Weekly, School Library Journal, the Guardian, the International Reading Association, the New York Public Library and Los Angeles Public Library, and have been translated into many languages.
 In 2010, she served as a judge for the National Book Award.
 She has written essays and creative nonfiction for Image, Hunger Mountain online, and Response as well as for several anthologies, and has been a regular contributor to Image‘s daily Good Letters blog on faith, life, and culture.
 As of summer 2013, she’s a member of the faculty of Lesley University’s Low-Residency Master of Fine Arts in Creative Writing program.
 Sara also hosts the This Creative Life podcast.
-She is the current Salt Lake City Literary Death Match Champion.
+In fall 2014, she received a MacDowell Colony Fellowship.
 Born in Cleveland and raised in San Francisco, she currently lives in Salt Lake City, Utah, with her husband, and online at www.sarazarr.com.

 (Photo courtesy of Jeffrey Overstreet)